Kokoszsz/Cloth-Shop-Website/README.md

 ###  grb_game ###
 Game created in unity engine on a very low stage of development.
-Works has been abandoned due to the departure of an grapfic designer.
+Works has been abandoned due to the departure of a grapfic designer.
 Goal of this project was to learn basics of building games in unity.

 In order to launch game extract files on a desktop and open _"grb test.exe"_